 One mid-week night, right in the middle of Nancy Kerrigan-gate, Eric gently elbowed me and nodded to the front door.
 Doris Biscoe, a local television reporter and a cameraman were coming in…lights ablaze.
 Sqweee!
 Doris had to duck to enter the building.

 Breaking News: Tonya Harding Accused of Hiring Hit Man To Knock Nancy Kerrigan Out Of The Competition.

 Earlier this day news broke that a friend of Tonya Harding had been arrested for assaulting Nancy Kerrigan.
 Speculation was swirling that it was a conspiracy, and rightly so.
 Harding was, by any account, clearly white trash and jealous of Kerrigan.
 Harding grew up in a trailor.
 Kerrigan looked like a perfect WASP who grew up on the Main Line outside Philly.

 Best of all: if it was true then Detroit was saved.
 It would mean it was a planned conspiracy and not a random mugging.
 “See everyone?
 It’s safe here.
 Unless you mess with white-trash dreams.”

 Doris Biscoe, the Queen Of Evening News

 In Detroit, in the Nineties, there were two rival stations in Detroit that mattered.
 ABC Channel 7 and NBC Channel 4.
 Doris Biscoe was the Grand Dame of Channel 7.
 She was a strong and confident, gigantic, 6’6″ black woman.
-She was equally matched to the lead male anchor on that station, Bill Bonds, a notorious drunk.

 The news station for Channel 7 was next to our college campus in Southfield.
 I regularly saw Doris pulling into the station in her Lincoln Continental, head slightly bent over.
 She was like a giraffe.
 And fabulous.